 115.64 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion Policy 8.09 Coordinated Response outlines the first responder protocol.
 Interviews with staff verified their process.
-Most staff were familiar on their knowledge of measures necessary to protect evidence such as explaining to the victim the need to prohibit showering, brushing teeth, changing clothes, using the toilet, eating, or drinking and requiring that the alleged abuser also be prevented from these actions.
+Staff were familiar with the measures necessary to protect evidence such as explaining to the victim the need to not showering, brushing teeth, changing clothes, using the toilet, eating, or drinking and requiring that the alleged abuser also be prevented from these actions.
 All staff were aware that the first response is to separate alleged victim/abuser and provide for the acute health care needs of the victim to include both medical and mental health services.
-Most staff gave the basic evidence protection such as securing the scene and notifying the appropriate administrators so that the investigative process can begin.
+Staff gave the basic evidence protection such as securing the scene and notifying the appropriate administrators so that the investigative process can begin.

 115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The MCCC has coordinated actions to be taken when an incident occurs that are very well outlined within their PREA policy 8.09 Coordinated Response.
 This plan coordinates actions among staff, first responders, medical/mental health staff, investigators and facility administrators.
-Staff interviews and interviews with the PREA Compliance Manager indicate that staff are aware of their responsibilities to coordinate responses within the facility and with external providers such as the victim advocate, the SANE at the hospital and the Bureau of Criminal Investigations.
+Staff interviews and interviews with the Administrator and the PREA Coordinator indicate that staff are aware of their responsibilities to coordinate responses within the facility and with external providers such as the victim advocate, the SANE at the hospital and the Bureau of Criminal Investigation.